-In the NSILTs, DEP applied different attenuation factors to different types of sources, so that various biological, chemical, and hydrogeological effects could be estimated.
+In the NSILT, DEP applied different attenuation factors to different types of sources, so that various biological, chemical, and hydrogeological effects could be estimated.
 The attenuation that was applied means that the amount of nitrogen leaving a source (such as a livestock operation or a newly fertilized yard) reduces the amount of nitrogen predicted to reach the aquifer.
-In the Wacissa NSILT estimates, the attenuation rates ranged from 90 % (for atmospheric deposition) to 25 % (for wastewater disposal in a RIB).
-This means that, for these examples, only 10 % of nitrogen from atmospheric deposition is expected to reach the aquifer, while 75 % of nitrogen from a RIB is expected to reach groundwater, because the remainder is attenuated by various chemical and biological processes.
+In the Lower Suwannee River, Middle Suwannee River, and Withlacoochee River NSILT estimates, the attenuation rates ranged from 90 % (for atmospheric deposition) to 25 % (for wastewater disposal in a RIB).
+This means that, for these examples, only 10 % of nitrogen from a RIB is expected to reach groundwater, because the remainder is attenuated by various chemical and biological processes.